jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/changefor.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Swap the current project's token that is minted and burned for another, and transfer ownership from the current to another address.**
+**Swap the current project's token that is minted and burned for another, and transfer ownership of the current token to another address if needed.**

 _Only a project's current controller can change its token._